WPNET/wp-push-pull/README.md

 ### Run a wp-push or wp-pull
 - Switch to the user that was defined as LOCAL during set up.
 - Run `wp-pull` or `wp-push`.
-- Follow the instructions to complete the site push / pull
+- Follow the instructions to complete the site push / pull.

 ### CLI Options